Chart Color Schemes

 The Hills District's population is slightly younger than the national pattern

-The median age in The Hills District is 38, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The 45-54 age group constitutes 14.8% of the district's population compared to Greater Brisbane, while the 25-34 cohort makes up 11.8%.
-Between 2021 and present, the 75-84 age group has increased from 4.6% to 6.2% of the population.
-Conversely, the 65-74 age group has decreased from 8.7% to 7.1%.
+The Hills District has a median age of 38 years, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
+The 45-54 age group is strongly represented at 14.8%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 11.8%.
+Between 2021 and the present day, the population aged 75 to 84 has grown from 4.6% to 6.2%.
+Conversely, the 65 to 74 age group has declined from 8.7% to 7.1%.
 By 2041, demographic projections indicate significant shifts in The Hills District's age structure.
-Notably, the 85+ group is expected to grow by 194%, reaching 1,161 people from a previous figure of 394.
-This growth contributes to an overall aging population trend, with those aged 65 and above comprising 54% of projected growth.
+Notably, the 85+ population is expected to grow by 194%, reaching 1,161 people from a previous figure of 394.
+This growth reflects an aging population trend, with those aged 65 and above comprising 54% of projected growth.
 Meanwhile, the 5-14 and 0-4 age cohorts are expected to experience population declines.